Fiber averaged dynamics associated with the Lorentz force equation: The averaged Lorentz connection

-\item $<\,^L\nabla>$ is determined by the first, second and third moments of the distribution function $f(x,y)$. \end{enumerate} \end{proposicion} {\bf Remark} While the first property is a general property of the averaged connection, the second one is a specific property of the averaged Lorentz connection and that we are considering trajectories whose velocity fields are in the unit hyperboloid ${\bf \Sigma}$.
+\item For the Lorentz connection on ${\bf \Sigma}$, the averaged connection $\langle\,^L\nabla\rangle$ is determined by the first and third moments of the distribution function $f(x,y)$. \end{enumerate} \end{proposicion} While the first and second properties are general properties for averaged connection of linear connections on $\pi^*|_{\bf {N}}\hat{\bf N}$, the third one is a specific property for the averaged Lorentz connection, since we are considering trajectories whose velocity fields are in the unit hyperboloid ${\bf N}$.
+This property has interesting applications in fluid dynamics and plasma physics \cite{GT1}.